Vinayak-Pawar/Healthcare-plan-Recommendation-System/README.md

 ## 🙏 Acknowledgments

 A special thanks to my mentor and team leader, **Sheetal N.**, for her invaluable guidance and support throughout the development of this project.

+I would also like to thank **Darshana Jadhav** for her innovative UI and Figma designs, which were crucial in designing the web interface.